in the UK for student satisfaction for Law

 You will have the choice of taking this work placement at a local law firm (e.g. Irwin Mitchell), an in-house legal department of a large company, Citizen’s Advice, or at a local authority.

-These placements can lead to additional opportunities, with students having sealed coveted mini-pupillage positions at law firms to enhance their professional prospects.
+These placements can lead to additional opportunities, with students having sealed coveted mini-pupillage positions in chambers to enhance their professional prospects.

 Open up your future career options

-This course is accredited by the Solicitors Regulation Authority and Bar Standards Board as a Qualifying Law degree, which allows you to work towards becoming a solicitor or barrister.
+Our LLB (Hons) Law course allows you to work towards becoming a solicitor or barrister.

 All Solicitors must pass the Solicitor Qualifying Exam (SQE Parts 1 & 2), with the University of Chichester offering specific support for our students to take the first part after they graduate.